-1 in 10 over 40s in the UK has Type 2 diabetes, with 5.5 million people predicted to be living with diabetes by 2030.
+1 in 10 aged over 40 in the UK has type 2 diabetes, with 5.5 million people predicted to be living with diabetes by 2030.

 Our new analysis released today shows that the number of people diagnosed with diabetes in Northern Ireland has increased from 92,480 to 96,114 since last year.